 Please be aware that stainless steel is a more expensive material and will increase the cost of your glazing installation.

-It is important to note that you are still using a steel product and although (through galvanisation and powder coating) every effort is made to protect the steel it will, over time, experience some element of ageing or corrosion.
+It is important to note that you are still using a steel product and although (through galvanisation and powder coating) every effort is made to protect the steel it will, over time, experience some element of aging or corrosion.

 NOTE Powder Coated Finishes for Steel